random-forests/tensorflow-workshop/install-mac-native.md

 Without using Virtualenv, at this time you may run into issues with upgrading some pre-installed Python dependencies (especially `numpy` on MacOS El Capitan 10.11).
-Anaconda is another solution to managing dependencies, but the
+You can also try Anaconda, see tensorflow.org